-With the new commitments in 2021, KfW helped more than 1.2 million people gain access to modern energy for the first time or significantly improved their access.
-Promoting energy efficiency is expected to save over 300,000 MWh of energy annually in the coming years.
-Over 800 MW of electricity from renewable energies will be additionally installed.
-Overall, KfW's investments from 2021 will contribute to the production of more than 1.6 TWh of energy annually.
+With the new commitments in 2022, KfW helped around 870,000 people gain access to modern energy for the first time or significantly improved their access.
+Promoting energy efficiency is expected to save over 2,400,000 MWh of energy annually in the coming years.
+In addition, there is over 1,152 MW of additional installed capacity from renewable energies (in about 4,000 GWh of generated energy/year).

-Around EUR 952 million of KfW Development Bank's commitments in 2021 were for SDG 7.
+Over EUR 3 billion of KfW Development Bank's commitments in 2022 were for SDG 7.
 Together with the other business areas of KfW Group which also promote climate-friendly energy generation in Germany and Europe, this makes KfW Group is one of the largest financiers of renewable energy worldwide.